-The Bachelor and Master programmes "International Relations", which were initiated in cooperation with the Centre for International Studies, are further study options which have gained an outstanding reputation beyond Germany's borders.
-These interdisciplinary courses combine the fields of international law, international business, international politics and contemporary history.
-Classes in two foreign languages and a half-year term abroad are mandatory course elements.
-A Bachelor degree is awarded after six semesters, and a Master degree can be earned after nine semesters.
-The students are hand-picked: A mere 30 places are offered each year, and are allocated on the basis of an entrance examination.
+In addition, the bachelor's and master's programme "International Relations", established in cooperation with the School of International Studies, has an excellent international reputation.
+This interdisciplinary degree programme combines international law, international economic relations, international politics and modern history.

-The international and interdisciplinary character of the faculty becomes especially evident in the list of key research fields, for example European law, technology and environment law, and in particular intellectual property, business and energy law.
-The international aspect is further supported by the faculty's extensive ERASMUS programme.
-The Faculty of Law maintains links to numerous partner universities in other countries, and hence can offer students ideal and financially assisted opportunities to spend part of their course abroad.
+Classes in two foreign languages and a semester abroad are mandatory elements of the degree programme.
+A bachelor's degree is awarded after six semesters and a master's degree can be earned after nine semesters.
+The students are hand-picked: A mere 30 students are accepted each year on the basis of an aptitude test.
+The international and interdisciplinary character of the faculty becomes especially evident in its thematic focuses, such as European law, technology law, environmental law, intellectual property rights, commercial law, tax law and energy law.
+The possibility to spend time abroad with the ERASMUS programme adds to the international character of the degree programme.
+The Faculty of Law maintains links to numerous partner universities in other countries, and hence can offer students ideal and financially assisted opportunities to spend part of their studies abroad.

-Alongside the traditional forms of teaching, students are able to take part in alternative forms of knowledge transfer: Mock trials and excursions establish a vivid awareness of selected legal issues.
-New methods of conflict settlement are learned in courses on mediation and rhetoric.
+Besides attending lectures, students are given the opportunity to take part in alternative forms of knowledge transfer: Mock trials and excursions establish a vivid awareness of selected legal issues.
+New methods of conflict resolution can be acquired in courses on mediation and rhetoric.